Turbocharge your wedding edits with the help of AI

 After syncing, the image series now features the lightened bride.
 Carol Harrold

 The results are pretty good, with some caveats.
-On a couple of the shots, the edges are a bit harsh, requiring a trip back to the Relight AI tool to increase the Dehalo control.
+On a couple of the shots, the edges are a bit harsh, requiring a back to the Relight AI tool to increase the Dehalo control.
 I should also point out that the results you see above were from the second attempt; on the first try the app registered that it had applied the edit, but the images remained unchanged.
 I had to revert the photos to their original states and start over.

 The latest update to Luminar Neo adds Masking AI technology, which scans the image and makes the individual areas it finds selectable as masks, such as Human, Flora, and Architecture.
-I thought that it would allow me to identify a more specific mask, but instead, it did the opposite when synced to the rest, applying the adjustment to what appears to be the same pixel area as the source image.
+I that it would allow me to identify a more specific mask, but instead, it did the opposite when synced to the rest, applying the adjustment to what appears to be the same pixel area as the source image.

 Unfortunately, the Masking AI feature doesn't work correctly when syncing adjustments between photos.